Advance your academic career through funding support!

 - Collaborative research projects or the hiring of a research assistant

 - Reimbursement of application fees for PhD programs

 Scholars are welcome to submit applications for other expenses not mentioned here.
-We cannot subsidize research stipends, time buy-outs, or living expenses.
+We cannot subsidize research stipends, tuition, time buy-outs, or living expenses.
 If you are interested in that support, please see our Humane Studies Fellowship or Sabbatical Research Fellowship.

 As part of its Discourse Initiative, IHS is particularly interested in research and programs in the following general categories: Liberalism and Its Critics, Key Challenges within a Free Society, Cultural Challenges within Liberal Society, Contentious Topics within the Liberal Tradition, and Liberalism in Times of Crisis.
 Learn more about the Discourse Initiative here.

 IHS welcomes applications and proposals on these or other related topics from scholars in all disciplines.